Boulogne-Billancourt

-Boulogne-Billancourt (/fr/; often colloquially simply Boulogne, until 1924 officially Boulogne-sur-Seine, /fr/, 'Boulogne-on-Seine') is a wealthy and prestigious commune in the western inner suburbs of Paris, France, located 8.2 km from the centre of Paris at Notre Dame.
+Boulogne-Billancourt (/fr/; often colloquially simply Boulogne, until 1924 officially Boulogne-sur-Seine, /fr/, 'Boulogne-on-Seine') is a commune in the western inner suburbs of Paris, France, located 8.2 km from the centre of Paris at Notre Dame.
 It is a subprefecture of the Hauts-de-Seine department and thus the seat of the larger arrondissement of Boulogne-Billancourt.
 It is also part of the Métropole du Grand Paris.
 Boulogne-Billancourt includes one island in the Seine: Île Seguin.

 Boulogne-Billancourt is one of the wealthiest regions in the Parisian area and in France.
 Formerly an important industrial site, it has successfully reconverted into business services and is now home to major communication companies headquartered in the Val de Seine business district.

 Etymology

 The original name of the commune was Boulogne-sur-Seine (meaning "Boulogne upon Seine").

 Before the 14th century, Boulogne was a small village called Menuls-lès-Saint-Cloud (meaning "Menuls near Saint-Cloud").
 In the beginning of the 14th century, King Philip IV of France ordered the building in Menuls-lès-Saint-Cloud of a church dedicated to the virgin of the sanctuary of Boulogne-sur-Mer, then a famous pilgrimage centre in northern France.
 The church, meant to become a pilgrimage centre closer to Paris than the distant city of Boulogne-sur-Mer, was named Notre-Dame de Boulogne la Petite ("Our Lady of Boulogne the Minor").
 Gradually, the village of Menuls-lès-Saint-Cloud became known as Boulogne-la-Petite, and later as Boulogne-sur-Seine.

 In 1924, Boulogne-sur-Seine was officially renamed Boulogne-Billancourt to reflect the development of the industrial neighbourhood of Billancourt annexed in 1860.

 As for the name Billancourt, it was recorded for the first time in 1150 as Bullencort, sometimes also spelled Bollencort.
 It comes from Medieval Latin cortem, accusative of cors, meaning "enclosure", "estate", suffixed to the Germanic patronym Buolo (meaning "friend, brother, kinsman"), thus having the meaning of "estate of Buolo".